Artist in Residence

 As evident from our Artist in Residence Alumni, the Deering Estate’s Artist in Residence Program has been a catalyst for artistic practice and recognition including additional residencies, national and local grants, gallery representation, collection acquisitions, and community engagement.
 Literary Artists in our program can pursue their artistic discipline, create a body of work, and connect with other artists, while interacting with the historic, archeological and natural elements of the Estate’s inspiring environment.

-A CALL TO ARTISTS is currently available for the Artist in Residence Program for visual, literary, performing, and multidisciplinary artists at the Deering Estate.
-Normally listed as an April 15th deadline annually, this year’s application process will have a deadline of June 30th and offers both studio residencies and non-studio/alternate space project residencies.
+An ongoing CALL TO ARTISTS is available for the Artist in Residence Program for visual, literary, performing, and multidisciplinary artists at the Deering Estate.

 Cost: There is no cost is associated with the application process or residency program.